atbcb/usab-uswds/_tad/rad-x.md

     <div class="tablet:grid-col">
       <h5>Recommendation</h5>
       <img class="img-large center" src="../images/recommended-color-combination.png" alt="Test instructions for use with easily distinguishable dark text on a white page.
 A grid of colors with appropriately contrasting color text." /> <span class="grid-line text-italic">Recommended color combination; legible test instructions </span>
       <p>Color contrast should allow for clear differentiation between the text and background.
 Provide a minimum contrast ratio of 4.5:1 for 14 point or smaller font and 3:1 for larger font.
-Contrast ratio compares relative luminance of text and background color and can be measured using free color contrast checker tools like TPGi’s Colour Contrast Analyser (CCA).
-[12]</p>
+Contrast ratio compares relative luminance of text and background color and can be measured using free color contrast checker tools like TPGi’s Colour Contrast Analyser (CCA). <a href="#twelve">[12]</a><span id="endnote12"></span></p>
     </div>
   </div>
 </div>